xubingyue/avocadodb/Documentation/Books/Manual/Administration/Replication/README.md

 ===========================

 Replication allows you to *replicate* data onto another machine.
-It forms the base of all disaster recovery and failover features ArangoDB offers.
+It forms the base of all disaster recovery and failover features AvocadoDB offers.

-ArangoDB offers asynchronous and synchronous replication which both have their pros and cons.
+AvocadoDB offers asynchronous and synchronous replication which both have their pros and cons.
 Both modes may and should be combined in a real world scenario and be applied in the usecase where they excel most.